Data Validation

 Input Mask

-Using an Input Mask is a way to ensure your end-user’s inputs follow a specific format.
+Using an Input Mask ensures your end-user’s input follows a specific format.
 For example, only using numbers when entering a social security number.
-You can even use Input Masks to set alphanumeric patterns.
+You can also use input masks to set alphanumeric patterns.
 For example, the input mask for a Canadian postal code would be X9X 9X9.
-When setting an Input Mask, X represents any letter and 9 represents any number.
+When setting an input mask, X represents any letter, and 9 represents any number.

-These components include Input Mask settings in their Display panel:
+The following components include the Use Input Mask setting in their Display panel:

 -

-By default, the Text Field and Text Area components have the Use Input Mask toggle set to OFF.
-If you want to use an Input Mask in these components, first switch the Use Input Mask toggle to ON.
+By default, the Text Field and Text Area components have Use Input Mask set to (OFF).
+To use an input mask, set this setting to (ON).

 Decisions Component Validation

-The Decisions component is a logic-type component, often used in if/then scenarios.
+The Decisions component is a logic component used in if/then scenarios.
 The Decisions component has many output types, including Required and Required and Visible.
-These 2 output types let you build conditional validation rules into your app.
+These two output types let you build conditional validation rules in your application.
 For example, setting one field to Required based on what your end-user enters in another field.